 There are so many hikes you can do from Edale village in Derbyshire, it’s difficult to choose which walk to do!
 This Grindslow Knoll walk is a great short route with wonderful views.

 The route up to Grindslow Knoll takes you via ‘Ringing Roger’ and along the edge of Kinder plateau route then around to the peak of Grindslow Knoll.
 It’s a beautiful route as you can see the summit in the distance as you’re walking around the top of the edge.

 However, if you fancy a more challenging walk up to Grindslow Knoll, check out this walk via Grindsbrook Clough, a shorter but steeper version, including a scramble up Grindsbrook Clough.
 Also, options to extend this walk if you’re looking for a longer route.

-Here you will find details on how to get to the start of this short walk from Edale, route information, map, GPX file, facilities in Edale at the start of the walk, plus a detailed step by step guide of the walk.
+Here you will find details on how to get to the start of this short walk from Edale, route information, map, GPX file, facilities in Edale at the start of the walk, plus a detailed step by step guide of the route.